Highlights for guaifenesin

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth.
 Follow the directions on the prescription label.
-Do not break, chew or crush this medicine.
-You may take with food or on an empty stomach.
+Use a specially marked spoon or container to measure your dose.
+Household spoons are not accurate.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.

 They need to know if you have any of these conditions: